fischerf/relatelang/README.md

 - Rapid prototyping of ideas without requiring formalized structures.

 ### 3.4 **Recommendation**
-The most effective use of RelateScript lies in its hybrid application, where it acts as a supplement to natural language inputs.
+The most effective use of RelateLang lies in its hybrid application, where it acts as a supplement to natural language inputs.
 This approach allows users to balance creativity and logical consistency, enabling LLMs to handle a wider range of tasks with both precision and adaptability.
-We advocate for an iterative workflow where RelateScript prompts are continuously refined based on LLM feedback, leading to increasingly effective and reliable interactions.
+We advocate for an iterative workflow where RelateLang prompts are continuously refined based on LLM feedback, leading to increasingly effective and reliable interactions.

 ---

 ## 4. Comparison with Existing Languages

 Several languages and frameworks offer relational, declarative, or context-sensitive capabilities.
-Here, we compare RelateScript to similar systems.
+Here, we compare RelateLang to similar systems.

 ### 4.1 Prolog
 **Prolog** is a logic programming language commonly used in AI.
 It uses facts and rules to derive new information.